 - Enchiladas Verde

 - See all vegan Tex-Mex recipes on TSV!

 Let me know if you try this enchilada rice recipe or have a question!
 Leave a comment and rate it below.
 I love to hear what you think, or any changes you make.Print

-Enchilada Rice is a delicious Mexican inspired recipe featuring veggies, black beans, rice, and enchilada sauce that can be used as a meal bowl, or as a burrito or taco filling!
+Enchilada Rice is a delicious Mexican-inspired recipe featuring veggies, black beans, rice, and enchilada sauce that can be used as a meal bowl or a burrito or taco filling!
 Quick + easy, Instant Pot or stovetop methods.

 - Prep Time: 10 min

 - Yield: serves 6 1x